SynBioDex/SBOL-utilities/README.md

 The `sbol-calculate-sequences` utility attempts to calculate the sequence of any DNA Component that can be fully specified from the sequences of its sub-components.

+### Calculate sequence synthesis complexity for DNA sequences in an SBOL file

+The `sbol-calculate-sequences` utility attempts to calculate the synthesis complexity of any DNA sequence in the file, usig IDT's sequence calculator.
+Sequences whose complexity is know are not re-calculated.

 ### Compute the difference between two SBOL3 documents
 The `sbol-diff` utility computes the difference between two SBOL3 documents and reports the differences.